JessemanGray/Syn-Aesthetics/README.md

 This project seeks to explore that question through examining several datasets asspociated with the ChillsDB database, a collection of response to chill inducing stimuli including film, speech, and music.
 By establishing a threshhold for the physical effects of chills, and qualifying them as a good or bad phenomenon, predictive models can be developed to prescreen other media for potential subliminal negative emotional response.

-While not perhaps the most dramatic or dangerous example of genralized artificial intelligence backfiring, the off-putting quality of the uncanny valley is a substantial obstacle in the adoption of these tools.
+While not perhaps the most dramatic or dangerous example of generalized artificial intelligence backfiring, the off-putting quality of the uncanny valley is a substantial obstacle in the adoption of these tools.
 If not analyzed more effectively and countered,  it could lead generative pretrained models to go the way of Zoltar.